UltraEngine/Documentation/textures.md

 ### Compressed Textures

-BC7 compression format is recommended for most texture files, while BC5 is recommended for normal maps.
-Both of these formats are supported by the DDS file format.
+BC7 compression format is recommended for most color texture files.

+BC5 stores two channels with higher precision, which makes it ideal for normal maps.
+You should not use any other compression format with normal maps.

+BC4 stores a single channel at higher precision, making this format the most suitable for displacement maps.

 ## Cubemaps